Trail Guide: The Full Lemmon Drop In Tucson, Arizona

 I rode it in November and it was perfect.
 Of course, that depends on the year, but I’d say that October-November is prime and you may be able to get away with later winter months if it doesn’t snow (yes, Arizona gets snow).

-Note: From January 1st to April 30th, the trails on Mt.
-Lemmon are closed due to the bighorn sheep lambing season.
+Note: From January 1st to April 30th, traveling more than 400 feet off the Mt Lemmon trails is prohibited due to Bighorn Sheep lambing season.
+Learn more here.

 Looking for some more great riding around Tucson and Phoenix?
 Check out these posts: